typography-interaction-2526/typography-interaction-2526.github.io/content/topic/advanced-css/index.md

 It is based on the `font-family`, the `font-size`, and the `line-height`, which basically means it is different all the time—and crucially, often different from Adobe/Figma to HTML.
 This makes it difficult to position type precisely—especially at large, expressive sizes like your headings!
 It’s always annoying, and you’ll often be adding/subtracting your spacing (`margin` or `padding`) to account for it, if you want to line everything up *just right*, optically.

 Let’s avoid it.
-We can use [pseudo-elements](/topic/css/#pseudo-elements), `::after` / `::before`—which you may remember are entirely created by CSS, not in your HTML—to negate this vertical space with a negative margin.
+We can use [pseudo-elements](/topic/css/#pseudo-elements), `::after`&#x202F;/&thinsp;`::before`—which you may remember are entirely created by CSS, not in your HTML—to negate this vertical space with a negative margin.
 By doing this on the pseudo-elements, we can still position the parent element normally, otherwise:
 <!-- .balance .before--3 -->

 <figure